RHFieldProductManagement/baremetal-ipi-lab/03-configure-local-registry-cache.md

 (...)
 ~~~

+From the above output you can see where the data for each pod is mounted locally on the provisioning node.
+For the httpd pod /nfs/ocp/ironic is the path and for poc-registry there are three paths: /nfs/registry/auth, /nfs/registry/certs, and /nfs/registry/data.

 Finally I want to point out that we created a domain.crt to be used for the poc-registry above.
-A copy of that cert was placed into the scripts directory.
+A copy of that cert was placed into the ~/scripts directory.
 Lets go ahead and take a look at that cert:

 ~~~bash
 [cloud-user@provision scripts]$ ls -l ~/scripts/domain.crt